 The surgery also changes the way calories are processed by your body.

-The procedure isn’t without its risks.
-The risks of gastric bypass include:
+The procedure isn’t without risks, which include:

 - Allergic reaction to medications

 - Bleeding, blood clots, blood infections

 - Injury to stomach, intestines, and other organs

 - Scarring inside stomach